richfaces/richfaces-archetypes/kitchensink/src/main/resources/archetype-resources/README.md

 System requirements
 -------------------

-All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better, and the RichFaces library.
+The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform (EAP) 6.2 or later with the Red Hat JBoss Web Framework Kit (WFK) 2.5.

-The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform (EAP) 6.1 or later.
+All you need to build this project is Java 6.0 (Java SDK 1.6) or later, Maven 3.0 or later, and the RichFaces library.

 Configure Maven